karthik30018/SpringBoot/README.md

 # Spring Boot MVC Project

+# Spring Data Rest

+- Helps to develop project without creating controller and service layer
+- Automatically generates the end point (By performing get reequest we can get the other endpoints(HATEOAS)
+- HATEOAS - Links which holds the address of the other resources

 # Annotations:

 - `@Component` - Used on top of the class name for which you want to create an object.